rackerlabs/technical-blog/_posts/2019-11-15-sap-hana-mandate-what-does-it-mean-for-the-channel.md

 ### The SAP S/4 Mandate

 In 2025, SAP will end mainstream maintenance and support for all ERP product installations that originated before SAP S4/HANA.
 SAP has supported several different products and product iterations for years, many of which depend on outdated technology.
-SAP has decided to modernize its client base in order to improve its customer experiences as well as its own operations and processes. following Salesforce services:
+SAP has decided to modernize its client base in order to improve customer experience as well as its operations and processes.

 ### Customer impact

-SAP customers will have to decide if they want to take complete ownership of supporting SAP legacy platforms and their necessary databases like Oracle, IBM DB2, or Microsoft SQL Server.
+SAP customers will have to decide if they want to take complete ownership of supporting SAP legacy platforms and their necessary databases like Oracle, IBM DB2, and Microsoft SQL Server.
 Or they can choose to migrate to new SAP products and convert existing databases to SAP HANA.

-If customers refuse to migrate and instead continue with legacy technology, they are creating future support and security issues.
+If customers refuse to migrate and continue with legacy technology, they are creating future support and security issues.
 We have all seen it before: companies or industries depending on outdated technology, unwilling to make changes because they are unsure if their production systems will survive the modernization effort.
-The government, education, manufacturing and healthcare sectors all deal with this technological struggle.
+The government, education, manufacturing and healthcare sectors all struggle with this issue.

 ### Preparing your business
 Applications drive infrastructure need, and SAP is one of the most popular and impactful applications in the world.
 Hundreds of thousands of businesses of all sizes depend on this technology.
 Given this landscape, businesses should ask themselves the following questions: